 There are times when you want to speed up the sales funnel and the customers’ buying cycle.
 But this is not a smart idea.
 Someone who is not yet ready to make a purchase will not follow through with a sale offer.

-They may click on the ad and even add the product to cart.
-But few of them will actually complete the transaction.
+They may click on the ad and even add the product to the cart.
+But a few of them will actually complete the transaction.
 Be patient and allow your leads to become warm and ready to become your clients.

 4. Target Adequate Website Page Visitors

 The Facebook™ Pixel allows you to target Facebook™ users who visited specific pages of your website and took various actions.
-In order to reduce the number of low quality Facebook™ ad leads, you should select people who had meaningful interactions with your site.
+In order to reduce the number of low-quality Facebook™ ad leads, you should select people who had meaningful interactions with your site.

 For example, a visitor who visited your products page or read the terms and conditions for delivery is much closer to a purchase decision than someone who spent time on your home page and About section.